 Issue # Title Status Comments RN- BVES- 22-06 BVES has misinterpreted data management initiatives BVES was required to describe how it currently manages all data relevant to wildfire mitigation and any planned or ongoing improvements to these systems, in accordance with the 2022 WMP Guidelines.
 BVES should not limit the discussion to the provision of quarterly spatial data required by Energy Safety.
 BVES continues to improve its data management for asset and vegetation management through iRestore, its GIS program, Technosylva, and other tools to better track, monitor, and share key WMP data.
 BVES is evolving its programs to an enterprise system with spatial capability.
-RN- BVES- 22-07 BVES does not describe how quantifiable risk reductions and RSE estimates inform initiative selection BVES was required to provide: a) An overview of its decision-making framework that includes the rankings of relative decision-making factors (e.g., planning and execution lead times, resource constraints, etc.) and pinpoints where quantifiable risk reductions and RSE estimates are considered in the initiative selection process. b) A cascading, dynamic "if-then" style flow chart to effectively demonstrate this prioritization process.
-See discussion above in response to RN-BVES-22-03.
+RN- BVES- 22-07 VES- reductions and resource constraints, etc.) and pinpoints where See discussion above in response to RN-BVES-22-03.
 RN- BVES- 22-10 BVES does not describe how its PSPS planning has evolved BVES was required to: a) Provide more information to describe how its planning has evolved, as specified by Section 8.3 of the Guidelines.
 This should include lessons learned from other utilities and internal exercises, and how those were used to update its PSPS Plan. b) File a revised PSPS Plan within 30 days of Energy Safety's Decision on BVES's 2022 Update integrating the requirements of D.21-06-034.53.
 BVES files a revised PSPS Plan in 2022 fulfilling the request of RN-BVES-22-10 as well as meeting Phase III requirements.
 This is also addressed in sections 8.4 and 9 of this WMP.